-- 1 SINNER, art thou still secure ?
+- J SINNER, art thou still secure ?
 Wilt thou still refuse to pray ?
-Can thy heart or hands endure In the Lord's avenging day ? - In the Lord's avenging day : - See, his mighty arm is bared !
-Awail terrors clothe his brew !
-For his judgment stand prepared, box must either break or bow.
+Can thy heart or hands endure In the Lord's avenging day ? - 2 See, his mighty arm is bared !
+Awful terrors clothe his brow !
+For his judgment stand prepared, Thou must either break or bow.

-- 3 At his presence nature shakes, Earth affrighted hastes to flee; Solid mountains melt like wax, - What will then become of thee? - 4 Who his advent may abide ?
-You that glory in your shame, Will you find a place to hide, - When the world is wrapt in flame ? - 5 Lord, prepare us by thy grace !
-Soon we must resign our breath, And our souls be call'd to pass Through the iron gate of death. - 6 Let us now our day improve, Listen to the gospel voice; - Seek the things that are above; Scorn the world's pretended joys.
+3 At his presence nature shakes, Earth affrighted hastes to fice; Solid mountains melt like wax, What will then become of thee?

+- 4 Who his advent may abide ?
+You that glory in your shame, - Will you find a place to hide, When the world is wrapt in flame ? - 5 Lord, prepare us by thy grace !
+Soon we must resign our breath, - And our souls be call'd to pass Through the iron gate of death.

+6 Let us now our day improve, Listen to the gospel voice;

+Seek the things that are above; Scorn the world's pretended joys.